s21-SQL/s21_SQLB04/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

 Please change the price of "greek pizza" to -10% of the current value.
-**Warning**: This exercise is likely to cause you to change data in the wrong way.
-Actually, you can rebuild the original database model with data from the link in the "Rules of the Day" section and replay the script from Exercises 07, 08, 09, and 10.
+**Important notes**: this exercise may modify data.
+You can restore the original database schema from the Materials folder and replay the script from Exercises 07, 08, 09, and 10.

-## Chapter XVI
 ## Exercise 12 — New orders are coming!